acceptableEngineering/nf-firebot/README.md

 ```
 $ pip3 install requirements.txt
 ```
-Create a `.env` file with your National Forest ID and secret values:
+Create a `.env` file with your National Forest ID and secret values.
+You can use one set of settings in a Production environment, and one locally.
 ```
 NF_IDENTIFIER=ANF
 TELEGRAM_BOT_ID=botXXXXXXXXXX